Vienna is a city full of classical music, hearty cuisine, museum-apartments that belonged to the world’s most legendary composers, and so much more.

-A nature-inspired menu surrounding the concept of Slow Food, Labstelle’s most enticing items are: Nose-to-Tail Menu and the Surprise Menu.
+A nature-inspired menu surrounding the concept of Slow Food, Labstelle’s most enticing items are Nose-to-Tail Menu and the Surprise Menu.
 Both are multi-course meals, so if you opt for either option be sure you have a large appetite.
 The wine menu is a comprehensive one, highlighting the fertility of Austrian soil.
 The interior decor as well as the outdoor terrace is modern and beautiful.

 Weiners at Sausages Stands

 Weiners, or Käsekrainer, is the essence of Austrian cuisine.
 Even locals will stop by for a quick snack at these popular sausage stands.
-Most of the weiners are made with veal or pork, but why not try them all.
-They usually come with pickles, and different types of sauces.
+Most of the weiners are made with veal or pork, but why not try them all?
+They usually come with pickles and different types of sauces.

 Kumpfgasse 2, 1010 Wien, Austria

 Weibel’s Wirtshaus might be a tourist hub but it’s a cozy traditional Viennese joint.
 Featuring the all-time favorite: Weiner Schnitzel!
 When in Vienna…right?
-Pairing it with a sparkling rosé on a hot summer day, the whole experience can be a cliché but you’ve got to do it!
+Pairing it with a sparkling rosé on a hot summer day, the whole experience can be cliché, but you’ve got to do it!
 The service is top-notch, and the Viennese dishes are delectable.

 1060 Vienna, Austria

-Naschmarkt features a fantastic array of restaurants serving travelers’ favorites, including the big gun: goulash!
+Naschmarkt features a fantastic array of restaurants serving travelers’ favorites including the big gun: goulash!
 The market is a lively place to taste foods from various parts of the world as well, spotlighting 100 stalls since the entire strip dates all the way back to the 16th century.
 Seafood restaurants, sizzling BBQ, local cheeses, cured meats, or even Middle Eastern plates can be discovered in this lovely gem.

 Burggarten 1, 1010 Wien, Austria

 Palmenhaus is the best break from sightseeing in Old Town.
-The cafe/brasserie was build in 1901 by architect Friedrich Ohman who was commissioned to build a butterfly and palm house in the Hofburg Palace gardens.
+The cafe/brasserie was built in 1901 by architect Friedrich Ohman who was commissioned to build a butterfly and palm house in the Hofburg Palace gardens.
 You can either grab a drink at the famous Marble Bar, or sit outside and people watch with local sparkling wine.

 Stephansplatz 12, 1010 Wien, Austria

 A block away from St. Stephen’s Cathedral, Onyx Bar sits on top of DO & CO Hotel with the most gorgeous view of the church.
 Floor-to-ceiling windows make this chic bar an absolute standout.
 Great cocktail selections and a wide collection of cigars as well.
-If you’re barhopping near the cathedral, then you can start at Onyx then end up at Roberto or Kleinod.
+If you’re barhopping near the cathedral, you can start at Onyx then end up at Roberto or Kleinod.

 Bauernmarkt 11-13, 1010 Wien, Austria

-The moody bar’s cocktail menu comes in a book, with any type of classic cocktail one could imagine.
+The moody bar’s cocktail menu comes in a book with any type of classic cocktail one could imagine.
 If you’re not a smoker, this isn’t the place for you since Roberto American Bar allows indoor smoking, so everyone’s lit up.
 Centrally located, this is the perfect spot after sightseeing or concert in Old Town.